 Automatic dialing solutions can dramatically improve the overall productivity, efficiency and calling capabilities of your organization.
 Hosted Dialing solutions have increased the overall accessibility of the technology, and now makes it possible for any size team to leverage the utility of dialing solutions.

 But along with hosted services comes the typical pricing structure of a reoccurring subscription.
 While subscription models provide a host of their own benefits, unfortunately, reoccurring costs price some solutions out of the budget of many organizations.
 However, subscription models aren’t the only option: on-demand payment models can help expand the flexibility of your hosted dialing solution.

 What is a Hosted Automatic Dialer and Why Bother?

 Before we dive deeper into the pricing models, this is a good time to take a bit of a step back and better understand the solutions we are discussing.

 - Predictive Dialers are designed to place the maximum number of calls possible in a short period of time.
-These systems will “predict” an agent’s availability, and automatically place a call in the proper time frame so agents do not have to manually do so.
+Predictive dialer systems will “predict” an agent’s availability, and automatically place a call in the proper time frame so agents do not have to manually do so.

 - Progressive Dialers will automatically dial out from a list of leads one after the other to maintain a constant flow of calls, and reduce overall downtime.
-Progressive Dialers are similar to Predictive, just without the advanced AI to actually predict agent performance.
+Progressive Dialers are similar to predictive dialers, just without the advanced AI to actually predict agent performance.

 - Power Dialers only place calls when the agent is completely available, and can even consider the priority and skill of all agents to better determine the best available match for that specific call.